 The teacher does not attribute blame but states that she knows that the group are responsible and can do something about it.
+Record incidents on C-Poms.

 Step 5 - Ask the group for their ideas

 Each member of the group is encouraged to suggest a way in which the victim could be helped to feel happier.
 The teacher gives some positive responses but does not go on to extract a promise of improved behaviour.